 In 2019, we benefitted 127,349 children through our 164 schools in Syria.
 Since then we have taken over the management of even more, bringing the total number to 300 schools.

 We tackle starvation, food insecurity, malnutrition, and poverty through the provision of food and the opportunities and resources needed for people to generate income for themselves and their family.
 We implement food security and nutrition projects through a holistic approach in sure to deliver sustainable solutions.

 During Ramadan 2020, Action For Humanity distributed 362 food baskets to some of the most vulnerable families in Yemen helping over 1,810 people.
 In 2019, 172,830 people benefitted from projects across Syria and the neighbouring countries.

 Action for Humanity gives priority to implement Disaster Risk Reduction (DRR) projects to help communities to strengthen their adaptive capacity to the increasing number of disasters being created and heightened by climate change.
 We focus on renewable energy and ensure all our projects are adaptive to the impacts of climate change and do not place increased pressure on the environment.

 RESEARCH, POLICY AND ADVOCACY

-In addition to our humanitarian and development work across the world, Action For Humanity key focus area is to advocate for the well-being of most vulnerable people affected by conflict and natural disasters.
-For Syrian people, Action For Humanity commits to take advocacy measure to improve the collective response for the most vulnerable people on earth.
+In addition to our humanitarian and development work across the world, Action For Humanity's key focus area is to advocate for the well-being of the most vulnerable people affected by conflict and natural disasters.
+Action For Humanity commits to take advocacy measures to improve the collective response for the most vulnerable people on earth.